How Long Does Processing Take?

 H-1B – Professional in a Specialty Occupation

-- Stage 1: Processing at Academic Employment Services: Approximately six (6) weeks from when all requested materials are received.
+- Stage 1: Processing at Risk Management: Approximately six (6) weeks from when all requested materials are received.
 Specific case issues may require additional processing.
 Every effort is made to spot issues early in processing so that they can be factored in to the estimated processing timeline for each individual case.

 - Stage 2: Government Processing: All CSUF H-1B cases are submitted directly to United States Citizenship and Immigration Services (USCIS).
 This can take approximately eight (8) months.
 However, in some cases, USCIS may issue a Request for Evidence (RFE) which can delay processing.

-- Stage 3: Approval Document Delivery: USCIS mails the original H-1B visa approval notice to Academic Employment Services.
-This can take approximately eight (8) months.
+- Stage 3: Approval Document Delivery: USCIS mails the original H-1B visa approval notice to Risk Management.
 If the individual is abroad, the approval notice must be sent to them so that they can go to a U.S. Consulate to obtain a visa stamp in their passport and enter the United States in H-1B status.
 This can take an additional two (2) weeks.